 If you’re caught on the road during a storm and you see ponded water ahead of you, do not continue driving.
 Turn around!
 Underpasses are especially flood-prone; water can quickly top car roofs there.

 Flash flooding isn’t merely life-threatening – it can also impact your budget.
 Arizona’s “stupid motorist law” holds you financially liable for your own rescue (up to $2,000) when you drive around flood barricades.

 Locals I’ve spoken with tell me Tucson never really feels overrun, but there’s a definite ebb and flow to traffic and crowd patterns here.

-During the school year, the city’s population swells by tens of thousands, compounding traffic and parking woes around the U of A’s campus in central Tucson.
+During the University of Arizona’s school year, the city’s population swells by tens of thousands, compounding traffic and parking woes around the U of A’s campus in central Tucson.
 Tourists tend to come in greater numbers when the weather is milder, roughly October through April.
 With students gone and locals who can afford to escape the heat choosing to do so more frequently, summer is the low season.

 Unlike Phoenix, Tucson doesn’t have an active spring training program for Major League Baseball – the area’s last exhibition season was 2010.
 That means the February-March corridor, when the weather is close to perfect, isn’t as busy here as you might expect.
 If you’re looking for an ideal mix of warm and sunny days, cool nights, and the possibility of snow at higher elevations, that’s your window.